Mixing time of near-critical random graphs: Random walk on the 2-core

-as required. \end{proof} Plugging the above estimate into \eqref{eq-E-T-v-K}, we conclude that $\E |\mathfrak{C}_{v, K}| \leq (7 \mathrm{e})^K$.
-Now, Markov's inequality, together with a union bound over all the vertices in the kernel $\K$ yield the Part~\eqref{item-lem-kernel-1} of the lemma.
+Plugging the above estimate into \eqref{eq-E-T-v-K}, we conclude that $\E|\mathfrak{C}_{v, K}| \leq(7 \mathrm{e})^K$.
+Now, Markov's inequality, together with a union bound over all the vertices in the kernel $\K$ yield the Part \hyperlink{item-lem-kernel-1}{(1)} of the lemma.